 - Our Parkinson's local advisers provide emotional support and practical help for people with Parkinson's, their carers and families.

 - Carers UK has a forum for carers where you can chat to other carers, find support and share information.

-You can also read about other carers' experiences in our real life stories section.
+You can also read about other carers' experiences on our magazine.

 Letting your own health suffer or allowing stress levels to rise will not allow you to care well.